781flyingdutchman/GGen/README.md

     --handleWidth 4in panel.nc

 generates the same panel with two holes, 4" apart, to support a horizontal handle in the middle.

+#### layout

+Use `ggen layout` to layout multiple gcode files on the work space while ensuring they
+do not overlap.

+    Layout multiple work pieces in one gCode file
+    Usage: ggen layout file [file placement]... [outputFile] where placement sets placement relative to the previous workpiece: r  - right
+    u  - up
+    l  - left
+    d  - down
+    ul - up and left-align with leftmost workpiece ur - up and right-align with rightmost workpiece dl - down and left-align with leftmost workpiece dr - down and right-align with rightmost workpiece

+    To place the same workpiece as the previous one, use underscore _ instead of filename

+For example, to create 3 copies of a small drawer front and 2 copies of a large one
+above it, use `ggen layout small.nc _ r _ r large.nc ul _ r`.
+This translates into:
+Layout the `small.nc` drawer front, another one to the right, another one to the right, then
+move up and all the way left to place the `large.nc` drawer front and another to the right.
+Add an output file as the last parameter to save the output.

+The layout uses the `G10 L20 P1` code to reset the machine's coordinate system, so
+after the execution of the full work the machine origin will not be the same as it was
+when it started.

+The output G-code contains useful information about estimated duration of each work piece, and the bounds of the entire work.
+Make sure the entire work fits on the machine, given its
+starting point.